carmls/datasets/README.md

-# CARMLS datasets
+# SNACS datasets

-This repository contains pointers to various supersense datasets.
+This repository contains pointers to various datasets of adposition/case supersenses in multiple languages.